phalbert/switcomedia/content/pages/index.md

       *   We enable your organization to grow with digital marketing

-      *   Photoshots
+      *   Photoshoots

-      *   Live streaming for your meetings
+      *   Livestreaming for your meetings.

-      *   Video production
+      *   Video production for YouTube and digital marketing
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles